HJ23/Raptor/README.md

 for VirusTotal limit is 500 requests per day. for Shodan if you have academic email limit is 100 requests per month.
-(1 request = 100 result) for UrlScan limit is 1000 requests per day.
+(1 request = 100 result) for UrlScan limit is 1000 requests per day. for Censys limit is 250 requests per month.

 ```
 #### Having trouble with API keys ?